 The Governor of Dakota Territory had duties similar to the present chief executive.
 As required by the Organic Law of 1861, the Governor of Dakota Territory was appointed by the President of the United States and served a four-year term.
 The Governor of Dakota Territory was commander-in-chief of the militia; was superintendent of Indian affairs until 1871; was empowered to grant pardons and reprieves; appointed notaries public; and could approve or veto legislation passed by the Territorial Legislature.

-Thirty men have served as Governor of North Dakota from statehood in 1889 to 1985.
-Twenty-three were Republicans, six were Democrats, and one, Eli C.D.
+Thirty-two men have served as Governor of North Dakota from statehood in 1889 to 1985.
+Twenty-five were Republicans, six were Democrats, and one, Eli C.D.
 Shortridge (1893-1894), a Populist.
 Two North Dakota Governors have been removed from office: Lynn Frazier was recalled along with the Attorney General and the Commissioner of Agriculture and Labor in 1921, and William Langer was removed from office in 1934 following a federal felony conviction.
 Two Governors, Frank A. Briggs (1898) and Arthur Sorlie (1928), died in office.

 The Governor of Dakota Territory and the state of North Dakota have had the authority to appoint many officials to numerous territorial and state agencies, boards, and commissions.

 Similarly, the Governor has been a member of numerous state boards and commissions.